gregswift/nytefyrenet/blog/2012-10-04-puppet-via-apache-using-passenger-from-epel.md

   * Optional
       * Set ServerName value in the VirtualHost block
-      * Change the ssl cert file names from &#8216;puppet.pem&#8217; to match your local environment
+      * Change the ssl cert file names from 'puppet.pem' to match your local environment
       * Set the correct puppet paths for ssl certificates in your environment
   * Create rack directory structure
     `mkdir -p /usr/share/puppet/rack/puppetmasterd/{public,tmp}`